- United States

 - Medal Round: Best of the Projected 2022 Olympic Rosters

 Coming off of a surprise silver medal at the 2018 Winter Olympics, Germany will look to show the world that they’re a budding hockey nation in 2022.
-And if NHL players are allowed to participate, the Germans could be a fun group to watch.
+And with NHL player participating, the Germans could be a fun group to watch.

 With that being said, let’s take a look at how Germany’s roster could shape up with NHL players taking part in the Winter Games.